Disclosure: I work at Value Coders, a company that creates Chatbot Solutions.

 Apple was known for its simple, yet premium and sophisticated design philosophy on its devices.
 But what made apple truly stand out from its competitors prior to the demise of Steve jobs was its approach to UI design.
 As the saying went, “It just works”.

 And it should “Just work”.
 We’re not supposed to be transforming every individual into tech geeks.
-Everyone doesn’t need to have an interest in technology to leverage the benefits of it.
+Everyone doesn’t need to have an interest in chatbot technology to leverage the benefits of it.

-Chatbots are a great approach to implementing a simple design philosophy and building technology that is usable for everyone.
+Chatbot technology is a great approach to implementing a simple design philosophy and building technology that is usable for everyone.
 Technology shouldn’t be about building complex devices performing complex tasks in complicated ways.

 It should be about complex devices performing complex tasks in “Simple” ways!
 Because ultimately, technology and all human progress is meant to make our lives easier.